corybrunson/masv/README.md

 # Macaulay2 code for matrix affine Schubert varieties

-This repo contains Macaulay2 code used to compute ideal generators and generate combinatorial statistics for matrix affine Schubert varieties, as reported in my doctoral thesis [^thesis].
+This repo contains Macaulay2 code used to compute ideal generators and generate combinatorial statistics for matrix affine Schubert varieties, as reported in my doctoral thesis [thesis].

 ## Organization

 I never learned how to properly organize a Macaulay2 project, let alone a package!
 Organizational pull requests would be very welcome.

 Currently the repo consists of a single file containing the functions used to perform calculations.
-Those calculations begin with the following parameters (page numbers refer to [^thesis]):
+Those calculations begin with the following parameters (page numbers refer to [thesis]):

 - `n`, the dimension (over the ring of formal power series) of the affine Grassmannian (p.
 21)
 - `gamma`, the `n`-core of a Grassmannian permutation $w$ (p.
 26, 32)